LS 1/72 BD-5J

 - VH-JRQ: built by Quentin Campbell in Australia.
 It has a non-standard wing structure, similar to that of the Smyth Sidewinder.
 Sold largely finished to Juan Jiménez and reregistered N3038V.

 - VH-POK: built and owned by Tori Mac.
 Yellow overall with black pinstripes, 'The Trailblazer project' markings on the tail.
 Teledyne Continental J402-700 drone engine planned (same diameter as a TRS-18 but slightly longer) 600 pounds thrust.
-Appears largely finished, but no immediate plans for flying (partly a marketing tool).
+Appears largely finished, but no immediate plans for flying.
+It is partly a marketing tool for Tori Mac.

 Alternative paint schemes